 As the House General, Housing, and Military Affairs Committee worked on the bill, they had the benefit of a JFO study conducted by Tom Kavet, one of our state economists.
 The study looked at the measurable consequences of raising the minimum wage to either $12.50 or $10 per hour on January 1, 2015.

 The study revealed some interesting details, including the fact that 20,000 Vermonters work at the 31,000 jobs that pay less than $10 per hour, indicating that the lowest wages are paid mostly to part-time workers.
-In fact, half of these hard-working Vermonters are women, earn half of the family income, and work full-time hours no matter how many jobs they hold.

 It is important for Vermonters to earn a living wage for a number of reasons.
 Federal and state programs, such as 3SquaresVT (food stamps), Medicaid (healthcare), and the Low Income Home Energy Assistance Program (heat), help low-income Vermonters achieve a modest living but these programs require resources, so Vermont taxpayers are making up the difference due to the lack of a living wage.